amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 23 -*
+*Snippet 23*

-When you run
+When you run it, you can see that we now have icons, because the fonts are actually font-icons, or glyphs.

 ![](D:\GitHub\Articulae\mds\images\glyph_toolbar.PNG)

-Next lets add glyph for the menubar Icon
+Next lets add the unicode for the menubar Icon too.

 > components/ControlBar.qml